romanzy313/otp/README.md

 ## Security

 Security comes from hashing.
 Since the token is derived from a random ID, account name, issue time, and attempts remaining count, the current token value cannot be guessed by a 3rd party.
-Every time the token is used, it is invalidated (except when it is solved; more on this later)
+Every time the token is used, it is invalidated (except when explicitly told to `allowReuseOfSolvedToken`; more on this later)

 The tokens are protected from modification by indexing them in the cache by hashed value (with sha256 as default); the server simply can not find a maliciously modified token in the hash.
 Since every token is given a small number of attempts, it is unlikely for the 1st party to go around it without entering the correct solution.

 The `customData` field can store arbitrary JSON-encodable information inside the token, allowing the developer to ensure that solved tokens are not used for other purposes.
-The `account` field can be used to make sure that correct phone numbers/emails are verified for registration.

 ## Important notes